Staying Healthy After Menopause

 Sex after menopause

-Some women lose interest in sex during and after menopause.
+Some people lose interest in sex during and after menopause.
 The symptoms of menopause, such as drier genital tissues and lower estrogen levels, may add to less interest in sex.
-However, estrogen creams and estrogen pills can restore elasticity and secretions in the genital area.
+But estrogen creams and estrogen pills can restore elasticity and secretions in the genital area.
 Personal lubricants may also help make sex more pleasurable.

-Women who still have sporadic periods during perimenopause need to continue using some form of birth control.
-Check with your provider about which form of birth control may be best for you.
+People who still have sporadic periods during perimenopause need to continue using some form of birth control.
+Check with your healthcare provider about which form of birth control may be best for you.

 Staying healthy after menopause